-In addition to currently marketed therapies, there are also a number of medicines in late stage clinical development to treat cancer, including immuno-oncology therapies.
+ASLAN003 and Brequinar, respectively, in AML.
 These medicines in development may provide efficacy, safety, convenience and other benefits that are not provided by currently marketed therapies.
 As a result, they may provide significant competition for any of our product candidates for which we obtain market approval.
 For example, several investigators have reported that IDH mutant AML and glioma are sensitive to poly (ADP-ribose) polymerase inhibition in cell culture and animal models.
-In the MIO field, our principal competitors include AstraZeneca PLC, Merck, Genentech, Bristol-Myers Squibb Company and Novartis.

 Rare genetic diseases.
-In the field of RGDs, our principal competitors include Alexion Pharmaceuticals, Inc.; BioMarin Pharmaceutical, Inc.; Genzyme Corporation, a Sanofi company; and Shire Plc.
-In addition, Rocket Pharma LTD is in the preclinical stages of development of a gene therapy to treat patients with PK deficiency.
+In the field of RGDs, our principal competitors include Acceleron Pharma Inc.; BioMarin Pharmaceutical, Inc.; bluebird bio, Inc.; Novartis; Pfizer; and Rocket Pharma LTD.

 The most common methods for treating patients with RGDs are dietary restriction, dietary supplementation or replacement, treatment of symptoms and complications, gene therapy, organ transplant and enzyme replacement therapies.
 There are a number of marketed enzyme replacement therapies available for treating patients with RGDs.
 In some cases, these treatment methods are used in combination to improve efficacy.
-While our product candidates may compete with existing medicines and other therapies, to the extent they are ultimately used in combination with or as an adjunct to these therapies, our product candidates will not be competitive with them.
-In addition to currently marketed therapies, there are also a number of products that are either enzyme replacement therapies or gene therapies in various stages of clinical development to treat RGDs.
+While our product candidates may compete with existing medicines and other therapies, to the extent they are ultimately used in combination with or as an adjunct to these therapies, our product candidates may not be competitive with them.
+In addition to currently marketed therapies, there are also a number of products that are either small molecules, enzyme replacement therapies or gene therapies in various stages of clinical development to treat RGDs.
 These products in development may provide efficacy, safety, convenience and other benefits that are not provided by currently marketed therapies.
-As a result, they may provide significant competition for any of our product candidates for which we obtain market approval.
+As a result, they may provide competition for any of our product candidates for which we obtain market approval.